TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![The texture browser](images/TextureBrowser.png) The texture browser is part of the face inspector and is used for two purposes: Changing the texture for the currently selected faces and selecting the _current texture_.
 In the texture browser, textures are displayed with a maximum width of 64 pixels - wider textures are proportionally scaled down.
 The name of every texture is displayed below the image.
 Textures that are currently in used have a yellow border, while the current texture has a red border.
 If you hover over a texture image with the mouse, you will see a tooltip with the name and the dimensions of the texture.

 Below the texture browser, there are the same controls as in the [entity browser](#entity_browser): A dropdown for changing the sort order (name or usage count), a button to group by [texture collection](#texture_management), a button to filter by usage, and a text field to filter by name.
+Multiple words (space delimited) can be used.
 If the size of the images is too small or too large on your monitor, you can change it in the [preferences](#view_layout_and_rendering).

 ### Texture Projection Modes {#texture_projection_modes}